lambdan/imdb-ratings-csv/README.md

 For Movies, no `.csv` will be written.
 It will just write the rating in the prompt.

-Use pip to install the natsort package: `pip3 install natsort`
+Use pip to install dependencies: `pip3 install natsort tqdm`

 ![Screenshot](https://lambdan.se/img/2020-12-20_14-16-24.340.png)
 ![Screenshot](https://lambdan.se/img/2020-12-20_14-16-24.232.png)